• Store

 Production & Methods

-The pearl-shaped bubbles are an important indicator of the quality of champagne and give it that touch of magic....
+The pearl-shaped bubbles are an important indicator of the quality of the champagne and give it a touch of magic...

 • Grape varieties

-For the production of champagne, 7 grape varieties are permitted, of which mainly 3 are used...
+7 grape varieties are permitted for the production of Champagne, of which 3 are mainly used...

 • Regions